janvmusic/Learning/ror/active-record/associations.md

 ```

 ##### 4.1.2.7 :inverse_of
-- specifies the name of the `has_many` or `has_one` association that is the inverse of this association.
+specifies the name of the `has_many` or `has_one` association that is the inverse of this association.

-##### 4.1.2.8 Polymorphic
+##### 4.1.2.8 :polymorphic
-- Passing `true` just enabled polymorphic associations
+Passing `true` just enabled polymorphic associations

 ##### 4.1.2.9 :touch
-- If sets to `true` then associated objects will get updates on `updated_at` or `updated_on` whenever this object is saved or destroyed
+If set to `true` then associated objects will get updates on `updated_at` or `updated_on` whenever this object is saved or destroyed

-##### 4.1.2.10 validate
+##### 4.1.2.10 :validate
-- If set to `true` then associated objects will be validated before save this object.
-- By default is false
+If set to `true` then associated objects will be validated before save this object.
+By default is false

 ##### 4.1.2.11 :optional
-- The presence of the associated object wont be validated.
+The presence of the associated object wont be validated.
 By default `false`

 #### 4.1.3 Scopes for belongs_to
 - Used to add customization to the query used by active record